← Back to Chapters

 Our paths crossed again in the library's physics section two weeks later.
 Golden evening light slanted through tall windows, dust motes dancing like particles in superposition.
 We reached for the same book, "Advanced Thermodynamics in Turbine Design", the last copy.
 "I need this for Professor Sharma's assignment," she said.
 "Fluid mechanics lab report," I countered.
 Two fingers firmly stuck on the book's spine.
 "Due tomorrow?"
 "Day after."
 "Mine's tomorrow.
 Sorry for your loss" Challenge sparked in her eyes.
 "We're both losing energy standing here, arguing" The words escaped before my calculations could stop them.
 "Conservation of energy suggests we share the book", blood rushed through his cheeks as he completed, "over chai?"
 She laughed, a sound like wind chimes.
 "Did you just use thermodynamics to ask me out?"
 "Is it working?"
 "Depends.
 Are you accounting for entropy?"
 "I always factor in chaos when asking beautiful girls or junior physicists for chai."
 "So you think I'm beautiful?"
 "I did say 'or.'"

-Vikram paused.
-Raghav adjusted his chair.
-"While we deeply value your team's commitment to excellence, current market volatility requires strategic fiscal discipline.
-Compensation adjustments need to align with quarterly performance metrics and organizational bandwidth."
+"While we deeply value your team's commitment to excellence," Raghav began, and Vikram felt every muscle in his jaw lock, "current market volatility requires us to maintain strategic fiscal discipline.
+I'm sure you understand that any compensation adjustments need to align with our quarterly performance metrics and overall organizational bandwidth."

-Ananya felt the buzz in her palm and glanced down.
+Across the city, Ananya felt the buzz in her palm.
 The text from Vikram blurred with the rejection still ringing in her ears, two siblings, two buildings, same wall.

 "Sir, I've dedicated five years to this department."
 Her voice rose despite her training.
 "My research has brought in two major grants.
 I've published twelve papers.."